-The ultimate goal of particle physics is to identify the fundamental principles that govern matter, energy, space and time.
-The Standard Model (SM) of particle physics provides a thoroughly tested quantitative description of the matter particles (quarks and leptons) together with the mediators of the strong and electroweak interactions (gluon, photon, W and Z bosons).
-An accumulating body of evidence suggests that the SM is not complete, and that it is merely the low-energy limit of a more fundamental theory.
+The ultimate goal of particle physics is to identify the fundamental principles that govern the properties of matter, energy, space and time.
+The Standard Model (SM) of particle physics provides a thoroughly tested framework for describing matter particles (quarks and leptons) together with the mediators of the strong and electroweak interactions (gluon, photon, W and Z bosons).
+Nevertheless, an accumulating body of evidence suggests that the SM is not complete, and that it is merely the low-energy limit of a more fundamental theory.

 In 2007, the Large Hadron Collider (LHC) at CERN will begin operation.
 With its unprecedented energy and luminosity, the LHC promises to revolutionize particle physics.
-It will unveil the mechanism of electroweak symmetry breaking and shed light on how matter acquires mass.
-It might well discover the dark matter that makes up so much of the Universe.
-The LHC will open the physics of the Terascale, named for the Teraelectron volts of energy necessary to access it.
+It will unveil the mechanism of electroweak symmetry breaking and shed light on the physical processes that are responsible for the origin of mass.
+It holds the potential to make dark matter in the laboratory, and perhaps even to reveal extra dimensions of space.

 Accurate theoretical predictions are needed for the LHC to realize its full potential.
-Many of the most important signatures at the LHC are complex.
-For example, because of the LHC's high luminosity, it can be difficult to separate signal from background.
-The lowest-order predictions for such processes exhibit significant uncertainties which can be reduced by including higher orders in perturbation theory.
-Also, it is essential to explore discovery signatures and strategies in depth to make the most of the new discoveries, and to fully exploit the physics potential of this magnificent new experimental facility.
+Many of the most important discovery signatures are quite complex.
+The lowest-order predictions for such processes exhibit significant uncertainties that can only be reduced by including higher orders in perturbation theory.
+It is important to pin down these signatures and develop robust strategies to make the most of the new discoveries.

-The intellectual merit of the activities proposed here is to provide calculational tools and theoretical results necessary to fully extract physics from the LHC.
-Proposed activities include calculations of higher-order QCD and electroweak corrections in the SM and beyond-the-SM models, as well as the development of new, improved, shower algorithms.
-Also important is the development of robust and well-tested Monte Carlo tools to confront with data theoretical models.
-Much remains to be done in these areas.
+The intellectual merit of the activities proposed here is to provide calculational tools and theoretical results necessary to fully exploit the physics potential of the LHC.
+Proposed activities include the calculation of higher-order QCD and electroweak corrections in the SM, thorough investigation of LHC signals in beyond-the-SM models, as well as the development of new, improved, shower algorithms.
+The activities also include the development of reliable and well-tested Monte Carlo tools that are necessary to confront theory with experiment.

 The broader impact of the proposed activities is to facilitate the development in the United States of a world-class program in LHC-related theory.
-To stimulate research in this area, a network of nationwide postdoctoral and graduate student fellowships is being proposed.
-The fellows will provide a nucleus of a vital US LHC theory community over the projected twenty-year lifetime of the LHC.
-Two annual meetings will be held to facilitate collaborative research and personal links between the fellows, their sponsors, and the LHC experimental collaborations.
+To stimulate research in this area, a set of nationwide postdoctoral and graduate student Fellowships is being proposed.
+The proposed LHC Fellows will form the nucleus of a vital US LHC theory community over the projected twenty-year lifetime of the LHC.
+Each year, two meetings will be held to stimulate collaborative research and develop personal links between the Fellows, their sponsors, and the LHC experimental collaborations.
 The continuity of these links will be insured through the use of regularly-scheduled video conferences.
-Professional development of the fellows will be an integral part of the program with the expectation that they will become leaders of the field.

-The proposed activities will be pursued within the framework of the LHC Theory Initiative, a nationwide community effort to promote LHC-related theoretical research connecting the model building and phenomenology theory communities.
-The tools developed will be made publicly available and will help the experimental high-energy physics community to fully exploit the potential of the LHC.
-Scientific results will be published in peer-reviewed journals, via the World Wide Web, and will be presented at national and international conferences.
-Finally, the meetings of the fellows will be open to the US particle theory community, and will provide a backbone for a nationwide collaborative theory network, making it possible for physicists from isolated groups and smaller institutions to participate and focus their efforts on projects that are directly relevant to the LHC.
+The proposed activities will be pursued within the framework of the LHC Theory Initiative (LHC-TI), a nationwide community effort to promote LHC-related theoretical research involving phenomenologists and model builders.
+The tools developed will be made publicly available and will help the experimental high-energy physics community in its data analysis.
+Scientific results will be published in peer-reviewed journals and via the World Wide Web.
+The results will also be presented at national and international conferences.
+The meetings of the Fellows will be open to the US particle theory community, and will provide a backbone for a nationwide collaborative theory network, making it possible for physicists from isolated groups and smaller institutions to participate and focus their efforts on projects that are directly relevant to the LHC.